enarjord/passivbot/README.md

 if there is no position, it will make small long entry if price / ema < (1 - flashcrash_factor) or small short entry if price / ema > (1 + flashcrash_factor)

-if there is a long position, it will make a bid of amount equal to position size and price equal to entry_price * (1 - (1 / leverage) / 2), which is liquidation price at given leverage, and an ask whose amount is equal to position size and price is entry_price * (1 + markup)
+if there is a long position, it will make a double down bid of amount equal to position size and price equal to entry_price * (1 - (1 / leverage) / 2), and an exit ask whose amount is equal to position size and price is entry_price * (1 + markup)

-if there is a short position, it will make an ask of amount equal to position size and price equal to entry_price * (1 + (1 / leverage) / 2), which is liquidation price at given leverage, and a bid whose amount is equal to position size and price is entry_price * (1 - markup)
+if there is a short position, it will make a double down ask of amount equal to position size and price equal to entry_price * (1 + (1 / leverage) / 2), and an exit bid whose amount is equal to position size and price is entry_price * (1 - markup)

+it listens to websocket live stream of aggregated trades, and updates its orders continuously

 ------------------------------------------------------------------